1337kiwi/1337kiwi.github.io/source/_posts/omi-post-1.md

 Less words to big words (chatgpt style, inference and response) is the least efficient and where I think we're messing up by going deep into building that aspect.

 In my opinion, the failure rates go up significantly when you start asking LLMs to generate and create things from inferences.
 When you go from less, to more.
+That's the space of failure for probability.
+You can't predict what you don't know 100% of the time (yet).
+But you can look back at what you already do know, and break it apart.
+Foresight is hard, hindsight is less hard.

 Summarization and compacting is, in a lot of ways, destruction.
 And while time consuming, it can be done by anyone.
 Creation?
 Totally different concept.